eggerdj/restless-simulator/INSTALL.md

-# Quantum Prototype Installation Guide

-This document should walk users through the process of setting up their Python environment, installing dependencies, and installing the prototype software.

-## Setting up Python Environment
+# Restless simulator installation guide

-Show the user how to create a fresh Python environment
+Here, we show how to install the restless simulator assuming that you already have a Python environment ready to go.

-## Installing Depencencies

-Show the user how to install the *required* quantum prototype dependencies

-## Installing Optional Dependencies

-Tell the user about some optional packages they may want to install.
-Explain what functionality is provided by each optional package in this section.

-## Installing Quantum Prototype Software
+## Installing the restless simulator and its depencencies

-Tell the user how to install the prototype software.
+The restless simulator can be installed locally by making a fork of the Github repository.
+To install the simulator run `pip install .` (or `pip install -e .` for editable mode) inside a local copy of the repository.

-## Testing the Installation
+## Testing the installation

-Give the user some steps to validate that the installation was successful.

-Example:
-`$ quantum_prototype --help`
+You can test that the restless simulator has been installed correctly by running the following import `from restless_simulator.simulator import QutritRestlessSimulator`.